-The fair value of all of the warrants was based on the fair value of the warrants included as part of the unit issuances completed in 2011 and 2012.
+The fair value of all of the warrants issued in 2012 and 2011 was based on the fair value of the warrants included as part of the unit issuances completed in 2011 and 2012.
+The fair value of the warrants issued in 2013 was determined by independent valuation as part of the valuation performed for the Company's derivative liability (note 7).